| Jane Ingram AllenMade In Taiwan

 were dry.
 She put a lighted candle in it so everyone could see how

+the houses would look in the installation tomorrow night.
 After walking back from the local grocery store later that evening, Jane

 decided to put the paper-dipped pieces inside the studio room to dry.